adam900710/btrfs_talk/raid56.md

 Btrfs handles various RAID profiles in a block group by block group base.

-This means, btrfs can have one block group in RAID1 mode, while another one in RAID5 mode, like this:
+This means, btrfs can have block groups in RAID1 mode, while some others in RAID5 mode, like this:

 ```